Simple events demonstrating God’s presence

 A solid example

 A close friend springs to mind as a solid example, that I can use, of one such ‘moment’.
-I had invited him to attend my traditional/ mainline Protestant church because, although not strictly a believer, he was open to God’s existence.
+I had invited him to attend a small service at my traditional/ mainline Protestant church.
+Although not strictly a believer, he was open to God’s existence.
 As background, his two greatest interests in life were his growing bank balance and his vegetable garden.

 Now I ask you, what subjects of everyday life did our church leader just happen to include within his Bible-based sermon/ talk that very same morning?
 Maybe you’ve guessed it: ‘love of money’ and ‘vegetable gardening’.
 Not the two subjects you’d expect to find in the same sermon at all.